-Many registers and bit references in this section are written in general form.
+Many registers and bit references in this section are written in a general form.
 A lower case “n” replaces the Timer/Counter number, in this case, 0.
 A lower case “x” replaces the Output Compare Unit, in this case, Compare Unit A or Compare Unit B. However, when using the register or bit defines in a program, the precise form must be used, i.e., TCNT0 for accessing Timer/Counter0 counter value and so on.

-The Timer/Counter can be clocked internally, via the prescaler, or by an external clock source on the T0 pin.
-The Clock Select logic block controls which clock source and edge the Timer/Counter uses to increment (or decrement) it’s value.
+The Timer/Counter can be clocked internally, via the Prescaler, or by an external clock source on the T0 pin.
+The Clock Select logic block controls which clock source and edge the Timer/Counter uses to increment (or decrement) its value.
 The Timer/Counter is inactive when no clock source is selected.
 The output from the Clock Select logic is referred to as the timer clock (clkT0).
 The clock source is selected by the Clock Select logic which is controlled by the Clock Select (CS02:0) bits located in the Timer/Counter Control Register (TCCR0B).

 The double buffered Output Compare Registers (OCR0A and OCR0B) are compared with the Timer/Counter value at all times.
-The result of the compare can be used by the Waveform Generator to generate a PWM or variable frequency output on the Output Compare pins (OC0A and OC0B).
+The result of the comparison can be used by the Waveform Generator to generate a PWM or variable frequency output on the Output Compare pins (OC0A and OC0B).
 The compare match event will also set the Compare Flag (OCF0A or OCF0B) which can be used to generate an Output Compare interrupt request.